martinos/elm-sortable-table/README.md

 # Sortable Tables

+## NOTE: This is a fork of evancz/elm-sortable-table.
+The original package does not seem to be maintained anymore.

 Create sortable tables for data of any shape.

 This library also lets you customize `<caption>`, `<tbody>`, `<tr>`, etc. for your particular needs.
 So it is pretty easy to do whatever crazy CSS trickery is needed to get the exact table you want.